Consensus decision-making

-Origin and meaning of terms
+Origin and meaning of term

 The word consensus is Latin meaning "agreement, accord", derived from consentire meaning "feel together".
-Broadly, consensus relates to a generally accepted opinion, but in the context of this article refers to the process and the outcome of consensus decision-making (e.g. "to decide by consensus" and "a consensus was reached").
+A noun, consensus can represent a generally accepted opinion – "general agreement or concord; harmony", "a majority of opinion" – or the outcome of a consensus decision-making process.
+This article refers to the process and the outcome (e.g. "to decide by consensus" and "a consensus was reached").